Here’s some information about Nafplio that can be useful while you’re there. If you have questions, please ask us!

 Every June, Nafplio arranges a week's festival of classical music.
 More information on nafplionfestival.gr.

-Films are not dubbed in Greece.
+Films (except for children's films) are not dubbed in Greece.
 In the summer Nafplio has a lovely outdoor Cinema, the rest of the year an indoor venue, both at 25.
 Martiou Street.
 See program here.

 FREE BIKE RENTAL